PierreSenellart/provsql/doc/TODO/case-studies.md

-1. **Quick wins on existing case studies** : the single-bullet additions to CS1 and CS3, and the small CS5 additions, can land independently and immediately close coverage gaps in `feature-coverage.md`.
+1. **Quick wins on existing case studies** : the single-bullet additions to CS1 and CS3, and the small CS5 additions, can land independently and immediately close coverage gaps in the feature-coverage matrix.
 2. **Larger CS2 / CS4 extensions** : CS2 grows by five bullets and CS4
    adds a UPDATE / `undo` round-trip.
 These are the biggest single-CS coverage wins.